borela-tech/js-toolbox/README.md

 ## What’s included

+* Commands to scaffold, build, lint, test and run the app;
 * All [Babel’s experimental plugins][experimental-plugins] are enabled by default;
 * Polyfills are included based on the browsers and minimum NodeJS version supported by your project;
-* This tool can be installed globally and used to compile any project that follows the expected directory structure;
-* Your project will have little to no development dependencies;

 Some features must be enabled explicitly either through command flags or
 configuration: